Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

 Separate each of your savings goals into an Alliant Supplemental Savings Account so you can visualize your progress.

 By Alliant Credit Union

 Investing may seem like a daunting topic, but doing your research can pay off – literally.
 Making educated investing choices can give you an excellent start to your post–working-life nest egg.

 One easy way to start out on the right investing track is to start a 401(k).
 A 401(k) is an employer-sponsored retirement plan that you can contribute to with your pre-tax dollars.
-Typically, a very small amount per paycheck is contributed (3-6%).
+Typically, workers contribute a small amount per paycheck (3-6%).

 In your 401(k), your money will compound over time.
-You can see a chart of what your investment could look like over time right here.
+This chart shows what your investment could look like over time.

 Investments you may have heard of are stocks, bonds, mutual funds and annuities.
 Some of these may appear to be a little more complicated, but should not be feared.
 Each investment type has its own pros and cons, so it is important to educate yourself on each before diving in.

 Stocks can offer the potential for higher returns; however, returns are not guaranteed and can widely fluctuate.
 Plus, there’s always a risk that you can lose the original principal that you invested.
 Bonds offer lower long-term return potential, but historically they have been less volatile than stocks.

 A mutual fund is a portfolio of investments – generally a mix of stocks, bonds and other securities – that is held and managed by one company.
 Many mutual funds offer their investors the option to diversify their holdings, as the funds include several different investment classes and/or types of investments, depending on the fund’s investment objectives.